Taylor, Urías propel streaking Dodgers past D-backs, 6-3

+LOS ANGELES (AP) — While many elite teams added talent at the trade deadline, the Los Angeles Dodgers largely stood still on top.
+The major league leaders are supremely confident in their own pitchers and hitters to take them deep into October.

+For instance, Julio Urías realized the Dodgers’ decision not to trade for a starter was a vote of confidence in him — and he pitched that way Tuesday night in yet another win for streaking LA.

-LOS ANGELES (AP) — Chris Taylor drove in a season-high four runs and Julio Urías pitched six innings of four-hit ball in the Los Angeles Dodgers’ 6-3 victory over the Arizona Diamondbacks on Tuesday night.
+Chris Taylor drove in a season-high four runs and Urías tossed six innings of four-hit ball in a 6-3 victory over the Arizona Diamondbacks.

-After largely standing pat at the trade deadline while most of their fellow elite teams added talent, the major league-leading Dodgers (27-10) calmly kept rolling toward their eighth straight NL West title and another playoff appearance with their 16th win in 19 games.

 Taylor, AJ Pollock and Max Muncy had two hits apiece as Los Angeles opened a six-game homestand with its third straight victory.
+The Dodgers (27-10) calmly kept rolling toward their eighth straight NL West title and another playoff appearance with their 16th win in 19 games.

 And though they didn’t homer in their September opener after setting an NL record with 57 long balls in August, the Dodgers still took the first step toward maintaining their season-long streak of never losing a series.

-Carson Kelly homered again at Dodger Stadium, and Nick Ahmed added a two-out, two-run homer in the ninth for the last-place Diamondbacks, who have lost 11 of 12.
+“Our offense is really clicking, obviously, (with) what we did last month,” Taylor said.
+“Our starting pitching has been outstanding, and then the bullpen has probably been the biggest difference that sets us apart.”

+Taylor drew a bases-loaded walk in the first, and he broke out of a quiet stretch with an RBI double in the third inning and a two-run double in the sixth.
+It was the veteran’s first multi-RBI game since Aug.
+1, when he hit a three-run homer in Phoenix.

-Kelly’s homer was the only big hit off Urías (3-0), who got five strikeouts and allowed no walks to earn his first victory since Aug.
+Carson Kelly’s early homer was the only big hit off Urías (3-0), who got five strikeouts and allowed no walks to earn his first victory since Aug.
 13.

+“I just kept working hard, and that led me to have a good outing,” he said through a translator.

+Urías has bounced from the rotation to the bullpen throughout his five-year career as a former teenage phenom who never quite locked down a bigger job, but the Dodgers are counting on him this fall.

+Nick Ahmed added a two-out, two-run homer in the ninth for the last-place Diamondbacks, who have lost 11 of 12.

+“It seems to be the same theme and the same conversation over the past 11 games,” manager Torey Lovullo said.
+“You lose 10 of them, things aren’t going your way.
+But there’s fight in the dugout.
+There’s a belief that we’re going to go out and execute a game plan and get the job done.”

-After Scott Alexander faltered in the ninth, Kenley Jansen struck out Daulton Varsho for his 10th save in 11 chances.
+After Scott Alexander faltered in the ninth, Kenley Jansen struck out Daulton Varsho for his 10th save, sharing the major league lead.
 He also left Kelly in the on-deck circle at the stadium where he has hit four homers in the last two seasons.

-Taylor broke out of a quiet stretch with an RBI double in the third inning and a two-run double in the sixth for the veteran’s first multi-RBI game since Aug.
-1, when he hit a three-run homer in Phoenix.

 Alex Young (1-2) yielded six hits and two earned runs over five innings in his fourth start of the season for Arizona.